dsgoficial/DsgTools/README.md

 ------------------------------------
 # DSGTools Plugin

-DSGTools is a QGIS plugin that allow users to create and manipulate Geospatial Data according to Brazilian Law (ET-EDGV 2.1.3 and ET-EDGV 3.0).
-DSGTools aims to provide tools not only to Brazilian Army, but to GIS comunity in general.

-Current changelog can be viewed on https://github.com/dsgoficial/DsgTools/wiki (portuguese only, for now).

-DSGTools 4.1 has the following features:

-- Creation, Storage and Deletion of PostGIS servers configurations;
-- Database creation using Spatialite and PostGIS according to EDGV version 2.1.3 and EDGV version 3.0
-- Layer loading by category and class as defined by EDGV version 2.1.3 and EDGV version 3.0;
-- Layer loading grouping by geometric primitive and schema for any PostGIS database;
-- Manipulation of complex features (Creation, Editing, Deletion, Zoom, Association, Disassociation) and;
-- Access to some WM(T)S services provided by BDGEx (Brazilian Army SDI);
-- Inventory Tool for all geospatial data supported by GDAL/OGR;
-- Tool to install Models and Script (geoalgorithms) in the Processing Toolbox (HSV fusion script available);
-- Database role management.
-Access profile (i.e. Read/Write permissions by table in database );
-- Database user profile management (e.g. Grant/Revoke predifined roles to/from user );
-- Create/Remove PostgreSQL users;
-- Alter PostgreSQL user Password;
-- Conversion tools between postgis and spatialite EDGV databases;
-- Tool to assign elevation values to contour lines in a simple way;
-- EDGV code list viewer to aid attributes queries using our EDGV databases;
-- Drop EDGV databases;
-- Tool to reclassify features (move them to another layer) with predefined attributes;
-- Quality Assurance Tools: fix geometry problems prior to creating a topology structure;

-Requirements for LINUX (Ubuntu/Debian):
+DSGTools is a QGIS plugin that allows users to create and manipulate Geospatial Data according to Brazilian standards (ET-EDGV).
+DSGTools aims to provide tools not only to the Brazilian Army but to the GIS community in general.

+## Strategic Framework

+This project fulfills the mission established in the Brazilian Army Strategic Plan 2024-2027 (PEEx 2024-2027), related to the following Army Strategic Objective (OEE):
+* OEE 6 - Improving the Army's Information and Command and Control Systems
+* Strategy 6.3 - Expanding geoinformation production and dissemination capabilities
+* Initiative 6.3.1.1 - Expand the capability of using digital geoinformation for the Land Force
+* Initiative 6.3.2.1 - Obtain geoinformation production systems using Artificial Intelligence

+## Main Features

+The plugin is in version 4.17.27 and has the following features:

+### Database Management
+- Database creation using Spatialite and PostGIS according to EDGV 2.1.3, EDGV 3.0, EDGV 3.0 Pro, EDGV 3.0 Orto, and EDGV 3.0 Topo models
+- Creation, storage, and deletion of PostGIS server configurations
+- Conversion between database formats (PostGIS to Spatialite and vice versa)
+- Database structure validation against the masterfile

+### Layer Loading and Management
+- Layer loading by class, category, geometric primitive, and schema
+- Tools for loading shapefiles, PostGIS Raster layers, and themes

+### Feature Editing and Manipulation
+- Complex features manipulation (creation, editing, deletion, zoom, association, disassociation)
+- Classification menu for feature acquisition
+- Feature reclassification tools
+- Right-angle and freehand acquisition tools
+- Line direction flip tool
+- Tools to indicate feature size during acquisition

+### Validation and Quality Control
+- Geometric validation tools (identification and correction)
+- Tools to identify invalid geometries, duplicate vertices, Z values, angles, and incorrect densities
+- Quality Control and Workflow Toolbox with specific validation tools
+- Identification of closed, unmerged, intertwined, and nearby features
+- Attribute validation and Unicode attribute verification

+### Data Integration
+- Access to BDGEx WM(T)S services
+- Access to BDGEx vector and raster product index map
+- Geospatial Data Inventory Tool supported by GDAL/OGR

+### Topological Processing
+- Hierarchical Snap tools
+- Polygon construction from lines and centroids
+- Tools to add vertices at intersections and shared segments

+### Specific Data Processing
+- Drainage networks and terrain processing tools
+- Drainage flow direction and inconsistency identification
+- Tools for spot elevation extraction and terrain validation
+- Tools for polygon numbering and generalization

+### User and Security Management
+- User permissions management
+- User creation/removal in PostgreSQL
+- Password changing for PostgreSQL users

+### Others
+- EDGV code list viewer to aid attribute queries
+- Tool for preparing files for packaging in BDGEx
+- Simulation tools and spatial filters

+The plugin was fully developed in Python and is available for download through QGIS or from http://plugins.qgis.org/plugins/DsgTools/.

+For the complete changelog, visit: https://github.com/dsgoficial/DsgTools/wiki/Changelog-4.3

+For further information, go to https://github.com/dsgoficial/DsgTools/wiki or https://bdgex.eb.mil.br/portal/index.php?option=com_content&view=article&id=96&Itemid=380&lang=pt

+## Requirements for LINUX (Ubuntu/Debian)

 Install the following packages as follows:
 ```
 sudo apt-get install libqt5sql5-psql
 sudo apt-get install libqt5sql5-sqlite
 ```

-For further information, go to https://github.com/dsgoficial/DsgTools/wiki or https://bdgex.eb.mil.br/portal/index.php?option=com_content&view=article&id=96&Itemid=380&lang=pt